NEURONE-IL/neurone_ss_environment/README.md

 ## Description

 This repository contains the source code of an environment (interface) developed for the NEURONE Student Simulator (v2).
-It can be used to store multiple simulation settings, and deploy the respective simulations, while presenting the user with a list of the actions performed by each simulated student.
+It can be used to store multiple simulation settings and deploy the respective simulations, while presenting the user with a list of the actions performed by each simulated student.
 The environment also provides a drag-and-drop designer which can be used to create behavior models based on Markov Chains.
 These models are necessary for the simulations to be deployed.

 ## Main technologies used